MicrosoftDocs/azure-ai-docs/articles/ai-services/content-understanding/video/overview.md

 Azure AI Content Understanding allows you to extract and customize video metadata.
 Content Understanding helps efficiently manage, categorize, retrieve, and build workflows for video assets.
 It enhances your media asset library, supports workflows such as highlight generation, categorizes content, and facilitates applications like retrieval-augmented generation (RAG).

 Content understanding for video has broad potential uses.
 For example, you can customize metadata to tag specific scenes in a training video, making it easier for employees to locate and revisit important sections.
-You could also use metadata customization to identify product placements in promotional videos, which helps marketing teams analyze brand exposure.
+You can also use metadata customization to identify product placement in promotional videos, which helps marketing teams analyze brand exposure.

 ## Business use cases

 Azure AI Content Understanding provides a range of business use cases, including:

-- **Broadcast media and entertainment**: Manage large libraries of shows, movies, and clips by generating detailed metadata for each asset.
+* **Broadcast media and entertainment**: Manage large libraries of shows, movies, and clips by generating detailed metadata for each asset.
-- **Education and e-Learning**: Index and retrieve specific moments in educational videos or lectures.
+* **Education and e*Learning**: Index and retrieve specific moments in educational videos or lectures.
-- **Corporate training**: Organize training videos by key topics, scenes, or important moments.
+* **Corporate training**: Organize training videos by key topics, scenes, or important moments.
-- **Marketing and advertising**: Analyze promotional videos to extract product placements, brand appearances, and key messages.
+* **Marketing and advertising**: Analyze promotional videos to extract product placements, brand appearances, and key messages.

 ## Video understanding capabilities

 :::image type="content" source="../media/video/video-overview.png" alt-text="Screenshot of video analyzer flow.":::

 Content Understanding processes video files through a customizable pipeline that can perform both **content extraction** and **field extraction** tasks.
 Content Extraction focuses on analyzing the video to generate foundational metadata, while Field Extraction uses that metadata to create more detailed, custom insights tailored to specific use cases.
-Below is an overview of each capability.
+To follow is an overview of each capability.

 ### Content extraction